Pulmonary thromboendarterectomy (PTE) is a surgical procedure performed for individuals with chronic thromboembolic pulmonary hypertension (CTPH).

 The content has been reviewed for quality and accuracy to the best of our knowledge by Qunomedical and its Medical Board of Experts.

-PTE is used as a treatment for CTPH.
-Chronic thromboembolic pulmonary hypertension is a disease that is caused by the occurrence of several, recurrent pulmonary embolisms (an embolism is caused when a blood clot or a thrombus travels down and blocks a blood vessel).
+Pulmonary thromboendarterectomy (PTE) is used as a treatment for chronic thromboembolic pulmonary hypertension (CTPH).
+CTPH is a disease that is caused by the occurrence of several, recurrent pulmonary embolisms (an embolism is caused when a blood clot or a thrombus travels down and blocks a blood vessel).

-PTE is a massive and lengthy surgery, and involves the following steps:
+PTE is an extensive and lengthy surgery, and involves the following steps: